HedvigInsurance/LokaliseClient/README.md

 * Enable reload with webhooks

 #### Development
+Upload to GitHub Packages:
+1. Update `versionName` in `build.gradle.kts` to an appropriate version
-Upload to GitHub Packages, run: `./gradlew clean deploy`
+2. run: `./gradlew clean publish`

 Note:
 The GitHub token have to be in place to be able to deploy the lib.
 To achieve this in a local development environment: